 - The effects of certain hallucinogenic drugs are often strongly affected by the expectations and desires of the person taking the trip.
 For instance, on certain plateaus (i.e. levels of inebriation) of DXM, it is not at all uncommon for the hallucination to be moulded to the past experience and thoughts of the day and the mindset of the tripper (i.e. the world around you slowly begins to morph into the kind of landscape they had in the film you were just watching).
-With practice you can get yourself to control your trips this way.
+With practice, you can get yourself to control your trips this way.
 Lucid dreaming is said to work on vaguely comparable principles.

-- Jennifer Lawrence, in one interview, talks about an incident where she and Josh Hutcherson were hanging out in his hotel room and had a freak out over how unfair it is that they'll never get to visit Pandora.
+- There have been a few reports of people experiencing depression after seeing the beautiful world of Avatar and then having to return to the real world.
+Jennifer Lawrence, in one interview, talks about an incident where she and Josh Hutcherson were hanging out in his hotel room and had a freak out over how unfair it is that they'll never get to visit Pandora.

 - An abnormal psychology textbook from 2006 or so contained a section on really hard-core Elvis fans.
 It advised readers not to regard these fans as schizophrenic or otherwise mentally ill, because, devoted though they are, they will quite readily admit that Elvis really has left the building.